January 23rd, 2019

 Here are 5 of the most popular CMS applications.

-WordPress is by far the most popular CMS.
-So large in fact, that it has the largest developer and end user community.
-There are numerous sites for support and wordpress has a ginormous amount of plugins and themes.
-WordPress has made it so easy to use that of all CMS software, it requires the least amount of technical knowledge in order to use.
+WordPress is, by far, the most popular CMS.
+So large that it has the largest developer and end-user community.
+There are numerous sites for support, and WordPress has a ginormous amount of plugins and themes.
+WordPress has made it so easy to use that of all CMS software; it requires the least amount of technical knowledge to use.

 However, while WordPress has an easy to use interface, changing the core of the framework will require some skill, or a developer to assist you.
-Moreover, if you do make changes to the core framework, upgrading to a newer version of WordPress can be considerably challenging and you may in fact not be able to do so.
-Thus, it is not recommended to make any changes to the core framework because, like all CMS software, vulnerabilities can happen and keeping your CMS up to date is crucial to prevent hacking.
+Moreover, if you do make changes to the core framework, upgrading to a newer version of WordPress can be considerably challenging, and you may, in fact, not be able to do so.
+Thus, it is not recommended to make any changes to the core framework because, like all CMS software, vulnerabilities can happen, and keeping your CMS up to date is crucial to prevent hacking.
 WordPress is free to download and offers many premium add-ons available for a fee.
-Moreover, there are providers that provide 1-click installs of wordpress to make installation that much easier for you.
+Moreover, some providers provide 1-click installs of WordPress to make installation that much easier for you.

-Joomla just might be the compromise between Drupal and WordPress.
-Joomla is easier to operate than Drupal, but offers more flexibility in site development than WordPress.
-Joomla websites can be quickly setup without significant support.
+Joomla might be the compromise between Drupal and WordPress.
+Joomla is more straightforward to operate than Drupal but offers more flexibility in site development than WordPress.
+Joomla websites can be quickly set up without significant support.
 However, some technical knowledge would be helpful.
 Despite being easy to use, Joomla is used to develop complex websites, such as those with eCommerce and built-in social networking.
-Joomla was designed to perform as a community platform and it features strong social networking.
+Joomla was designed to perform as a community platform, and it features strong social networking.

-Joomla is extremely customizable and comes with a large selection of templates, styles, and a wide range of services and options, that are available as built in functionality.
+Joomla is exceptionally customizable and comes with a large selection of templates, styles, and a wide range of services and options that are available as built-in functionality.
 Joomla is free to download and provides a variety of premium features available for purchase.

-Next to WordPress, Typo3 is the second most popular open source CMS.
-Typo3 is an enterprise management system and is constantly updated and kept current by a team of experienced developers.
-Typo3 is a great solution for large corporate portals and e-commerce platforms.
+Next to WordPress, Typo3 is the second most popular open-source CMS.
+Typo3 is an enterprise management system and is continuously updated and kept current by a team of experienced developers.
+Typo3 is an excellent solution for large corporate portals and e-commerce platforms.
 However, you more than likely will want to hire a developer to maintain this CMS and your online project.
 While Typo3 has a huge community to help beginners with questions, it will require training and much more effort to maintain.

-The amount of functions offered by Typo3 makes it possible to implement any kind of online project.
-This comes however at a considerable expense for installation, configuration, and maintenance.
-In this case, end users are usually having put in more effort than they need to.
+The amount of functions offered by Typo3 makes it possible to implement in any online project.
+This comes, however, at a considerable expense for installation, configuration, and maintenance.
+In this case, end-users are usually having put in more effort than they need to.
 If the entire range of features offered by this CMS isn’t required, then website operators would generally be better served by a CMS with easier use and less features.

 While not as popular as the other CMS systems previously listed, that does not mean that it is not worth its weight.
-Magento is yet another fast emerging e-commerce script and an open source CMS that uses MySQL and Zend PHP databases.
-Magento is a feature rich CMS that gives online merchants the leverage to control the look and the content, as well as functionality of the e-commerce site they own.
-Coming in with a highly intuitive administrative interface, it utilizes great search engine optimization, powerful marketing as well as catalog management tools so that the online merchants have the power to create or edit sites that best suit their business needs.
+Magento is yet another fast emerging e-commerce script and an open-source CMS that uses MySQL and Zend PHP databases.
+Magento is a feature-rich CMS that gives online merchants the leverage to control the look and the content, as well as functionality of the e-commerce site they own.
+Coming in with a highly intuitive administrative interface, it utilizes excellent search engine optimization, powerful marketing as well as catalog management tools so that the online merchants have the power to create or edit sites that best suit their business needs.

 Choose Your Host Wisely

 Once you have made your choice, your next step is to determine if your hosting company supports your CMS.
 Always contact a hosting company and ensure that all of the features of the CMS are supported.
-Also, during this process, it can also be helpful to ensure whether or not a hosting company has installation tools to assist you, such as the ability to perform a 1-click install of the CMS without having to manually upload it and configure it.
+Also, during this process, it can be helpful to ensure whether or not a hosting company has installation tools to assist you, such as the ability to perform a 1-click install of the CMS without having to upload it and configure it manually.